.

 20211026143055.330.png

-Lucid Benchtop RF Signal Generator
+Lucid Benchtop

 Function Generator

-A function generator is the most common type of signal generator.
+For non-RF applications, a function generator is the most common type of signal generator.
 It generates simple repetitive waveforms of varying magnitudes and frequencies.
 It uses a signal generator circuit and an electronic oscillator to generate signals, which act as stimuli for testing and designing purposes.
 A good example of its application is troubleshooting a PCB.

 Special Purpose Signal Generators